Garden Animal Pest Control

 yard.
 The move may only be temporary.

-Attacks from the air are the hardest to control.
-Just about anything you
+Attacks by birds through the air are the hardest to control.
+Just about anything

-use will have limited results.
-Cherry trees are popular targets, just as
+you use will have limited results.
+Cherry trees are popular targets, just

-the fruit ripens.
-Pea plants and tender shoots of many plants are common
+as the fruit ripens.
+Pea plants and tender shoots of many plants are

-targets too.
+common targets too.
 Corn can be raided by crows, Blue Jays and other birds.
-Sunflowers

-are popular of many birds, especially the widely popular Cardinals.
-The list
+Sunflowers are popular of many birds, especially the widely popular Cardinals.

 On the other hand, gardeners often grow fruits and vegetables which attract